allmeidaapedro/Data-Science-Porfolio/README.md

   <img src="images/Black Modern Personal LinkedIn Banner.png"%>
 </p>

 Hello!
-My name is Pedro Almeida and I am a 20-year-old student pursuing a Bachelor's degree in Computer Engineering at the University of Brasília.
-Currently, I work as a Data Scientist Intern at Kinea Investimentos (Itaú).
+My name is Pedro Almeida and I am a 22-year-old student pursuing a Bachelor's degree in Computer Engineering at the University of Brasília.
+Currently, I work as a Data Scientist at Banco do Brasil.
 My passion lies in machine learning, data science, statistics, and mathematics, and I am constantly working on projects in these areas.
 Explore them below!

 ## Projects